Also known as thyroid nodules, they are elevated areas of tissue or fluid that commonly arise within an otherwise normal thyroid gland.

-An alternative that uses high intensity focused ultrasound or high intensity focused ultrasound has recently demonstrated its effectiveness in the treatment of benign thyroid nodules.
+An alternative that uses high-intensity or high-intensity focused ultrasound has recently demonstrated its effectiveness in treating benign thyroid nodules.

-This method is non-invasive, without general anesthesia and is performed in an outpatient setting.
-The ultrasound waves are focused and produce heat, which allows to destroy the thyroid nodules.
+This method is non-invasive, without general anesthesia, is performed in an outpatient setting.
+The ultrasound waves are focused and produce heat, which allows destroying the thyroid nodules.

 Focused ultrasounds have been used to treat other benign tumors, such as breast fibroadenomas and fibroid disease in the uterus.